gruppe-adler/grad_civs/README.md

 ### exclusion zone

 Blacklist an area for civs by syncing it to a trigger.
+Exclusion zones override population zones in the same area.

 ### population zone

 Whitelist an area for civs by syncing it to a trigger.

+*NOTE: if no population zone is defined, the whole map will be considered a population zone.*

 ## API